Few professions have changed more over the past decade than marketing.

 - Business development manager, Jostens

-Listed below are some of the internships Lakeland College marketing students have landed during their stay at Lakeland:
+Listed below are some of the internships Lakeland University marketing students have landed during their stay at Lakeland:

 - Acuity - Sheboygan, Wis.